ICAO Equipment Codes

 B: LPV (Localizer Performance with Vertical guidance)

+WAAS-equipped GPS units can fly LPV approaches.
+They act like ILS approaches but should not be confused with GLS approaches.
 Within the US, Part 91 operations do not need any authorization to fly these approaches.
 Flying abroad, some nationalities require specific training and authorization for LPV approaches.
-As a result, the FAA can issue an optional LOA for international operations.
-I have had no issue with this and didn’t pursue the LOA.
-However, I did bring a copy of my latest aircraft training event showing LPV procedures were completed, just in case.
+As a result, the FAA can issue the optional LOA C052 for international operations.

 C: Loran C

+You don't have one.
 Introduced in the late 1950s, Loran C is the precursor to GPS.
-It works similarly but is all ground-based units instead of satellite ones.
-In the last decade, the system was defunded and scheduled to shut down, but later, it was half-heartedly refunded as a backup system to GPS.
+It works the same way but is all ground-based units instead of satellite units.
+In the last decade, the system was defunded and scheduled to shut down but later was half-heartedly refunded as a backup system to GPS.
 Redundancy is great, but good luck finding a serviceable Loran C avionics unit in the civilian market.

 F: ADF